-7. Operating and Capital Leases
+7. Operating Lease

 On November 29, 2011, the Company entered into an operating lease agreement for its headquarters and manufacturing facility in Richmond, California.
 The lease term commenced in March 2012 and expires in May 2017.
 The lease provides the Company with one option to renew for five additional years.
-The Company also leases nominal office equipment.

-Future minimum operating lease payments are as follows as of June 30, 2015:
+Future minimum operating lease payments are as follows as of September 30, 2015: